The Shire of Dardanup is proud of its natural resources and is mindful of the role the Shire plays in protecting

 This involves protecting and managing natural areas such as native vegetation, wetland, watercourses or other ecosystems that retain a reasonable level of naturalness and therefore biodiversity.

-- You can read about the Shire’s policy on Local Biodiversity (Dev 20).
+- You can read about the Shire’s environmental policy here

 - Or read a discussion paper on the Shire’s proposed Local Biodiversity Strategy here.

 In this area of our website, you will find information about environmental projects currently undertaken by, or supported by, the Shire of Dardanup.